bolt/docs/docs/extensions/advanced/storage-repositories.md

 **Note:** the default table prefix is `bolt_`

-Custom repository to manage Entity defined in contenttype.yml
+Custom Repository to Manage Entity Defined in Contenttype.Yml
 -------------------------------------------------------------
 Sometimes it could be convenient to define content structure through the [contenttype.yml](../../contenttypes/intro)  file ( in particular to enjoy easy field declaration and to take advantage of the backend auto generated Create/Read/Update/Delete  UI ).
-If you also want to manage those content entities through a custom repository : we got you covered !
+If you also want to manage those content entities through a custom repository: we got you covered !

-Firstly You must create a custom Entity file which represent your content type and which extends `Bolt\Storage\Entity\Content` and map that entity to your custom repository.
-Your custom repository must also extend `Bolt\Storage\Repository\ContentRepository` and override the `createQueryBuilder` the whole is covered below :
+Firstly You must create a custom Entity file which represent your content type and which extends `\Bolt\Storage\Entity\Content` and map that entity to your custom repository.
+Your custom repository must also extend `\Bolt\Storage\Repository\ContentRepository` and override the `createQueryBuilder` the whole is covered below:

-For example, if we define a "races" content type like below :
+For example, if we define a "races" content type like below:

 ```yml
 races:
     name: Races